wiseman-timelord/aiDEr-Local/README.md

 - The aiDEr-Local project includes a set of batch scripts designed to facilitate the setup and execution of the aiDEr application in a local environment.
 The aiDEr-Local.Bat script serves as a user-friendly launcher, providing options to run the application with various configurations, including different models and file inputs.
 It ensures that settings are preserved across sessions through a persistence mechanism, enabling consistent operation without requiring reconfiguration.
 The accompanying Install-Setup.Bat script automates the environment setup, detecting the necessary Python installation, installing dependencies, and ensuring that the environment is properly configured.
 Together, these scripts provide a streamlined and reliable workflow for managing and running the aiDEr application locally.

 ### FEATURES:
-- Enforces administrator privileges to ensure proper execution and environment control.
+- Enforces administrator privileges to ensure proper execution and saving of files.
 - Provides an interactive menu for selecting different modes to run the aiDEr application.
 - Supports model management, allowing users to select, delete, and configure models for Ollama.
 - Handles configuration persistence through a persistence.txt file to save and load settings across sessions.